AmiraAli23/pythonic-monopoly/README.md

 After importing the latitude and longitude coordinates per neighbourhood, I combined the `to_data` data frame with `nl` (neighbourgood locations) to form the `combined` dataframe.

-Using the Mapbox API, I was able to visualize the average house value per neighbourhood on a map of Toronto.
+With the Mapbox API, we visualized the average house value per neighbourhood on an interactive map.
 Warmer colours (red, orange, yellow) correspond to a higher property value, whereas cooler colours (blues) represent lower values.
 The colour tone (dark/light) represents intensity: darker warms signify the highest value, whereas darker cools represent the lowest.
 Bigger plot points also represent a higher average house value.

 <img width="829" alt="Screen Shot 2022-04-04 at 2 26 48 PM" src="https://user-images.githubusercontent.com/99091066/161607949-e646f5d0-8357-452e-b2a2-94001aa8529e.png">

 <img width="824" alt="Screen Shot 2022-04-04 at 2 27 31 PM" src="https://user-images.githubusercontent.com/99091066/161608048-d95c66cf-0d65-4f27-9e24-0a232c0d982e.png">

-> The darkest and greatest point on the map is Bridle Path, which makes sense when we view the analysis above.
+> The darkest and greatest point on the map is Bridle Path, which alligns with the analysis above.